 Please be sure to view our available animals through the adoptions section of our website span prior to visiting.

 Some of our animals will be at Toronto Humane Society’s shelter facility, while some will be staying in the homes of our dedicated foster parents – please be sure to have a look at this on each animal’s profile.
-We will conduct adoptions onsite or virtually for all animals, regardless of location, however for the animals in our foster homes, you will be invited to meet your animal virtually.
+We will conduct adoptions onsite for all animals, regardless of location, however for the animals in our foster homes, you will be invited to meet your animal virtually.

 If you see that an animal is “on hold” and their profile is greyed out, this means someone has shown interest in the animal and they are going through the adoption process.
 If for some reason the adoption doesn’t go through, the Adoption Team will move on to the next application.
 Animals without a hold are all still looking for their forever home.